-One of the core activities of AFEW International is harm reduction.
-Harm reduction covers the policies, programs and practices aimed to reduce the harms that might come along with the use of psychoactive drugs.
-There is a focus on the prevention of harm, rather than on the prevention of drug use itself.
-Besides, harm reduction is a movement for the social justice that is built on a belief in the rights of people who use drugs.
-Harm reduction is an approach where the health and quality of life of people who use drugs is the focus and where the drug use is taken as a given circumstance.
-It became widely accepted by its proven effectiveness in the battle against HIV and was recognized when HIV started to spread among and from injecting drug users.
+One of the core areas of expertise of AFEW International is harm reduction.
+Harm reduction covers the policies, programmes and practices aimed to reduce the harms that might come along with the use of psychoactive drugs.
+The focus is on the prevention of harm, rather than on the prevention of drug use itself.
+Besides, harm reduction is a movement for social justice that is built on a belief in the rights of people who use drugs.
+Harm reduction is an approach where the health and quality of life of people who use drugs is prioritised over the drug use itself, which is taken as a given circumstance.
+It became widely accepted as an evidence-based approach to prevent HIV transmission among injecting drug users